 91% of Millennials expect to stay in their current job for 3 years or less, with 45% of companies reporting higher turnover rates among this group vs. other generations.
-They have no problem leaving a job for one that will be more accommodating to their personal values and ambitions, holding these at a premium over career advancement in their current company.
+They have no problem leaving a job for one that will be more accommodating to their millennial characteristics such as personal values and ambitions, holding these at a premium over career advancement in their current company.
 While Millennials are ambitious to move up in their careers, loyalty to the organization is not a particularly strong value.

 If this is setting off your alarms, you are not the only one.
 Many hiring managers are concerned with the rapid job turnover of Millennials.
 You already know the impact of losing an employee after a short time after having invested in their learning and development.